 The extension is not offered for prior year delinquent taxes or intermediaries, including mortgage loan servicing companies.
 Taxes paid by intermediaries remain due by April 30th.

 First half payments received after May 31st will incur interest and penalty as applicable by state statute.

-Spokane County taxpayers can except to receive their annual property tax statement by mid-March.
+Spokane County taxpayers can expect to receive their annual property tax statement by mid-March.

 Those financially able to make their property tax payment by the original due dates are strongly encouraged to do so.
 Local taxing districts which include the essential and critical government services working to keep Spokane County healthy and safe rely on local property tax revenue to fund their operations.